Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 |`AZURE_TENANT_ID`|id of the principal's Azure Active Directory tenant
 |`AZURE_CLIENT_SECRET`|one of the service principal's client secrets

+See more about how to create a service principal and get these values in [Creating a Service Principal with the Azure CLI](#creating-a-service-principal-with-the-azure-cli).

 ## Examples

 ### Table of contents